SEABlRD/Jai-s-ARPG-Rollers/README.md

 if you are choosing to use this open-source roller code.
 I used the most basic possible options for this framework, so that problems and questions can be easily looked up online.

+To use and edit these rollers, have a Git software (ex.
+Github, Sourcetree, Fork, etc) ready and clone/pull the remote.
+In case I ever edit anything to the source, you will be able to fetch and pull the changes as well!
-To use and edit these rollers, please have a text or code editing software on hand!
+Please have a text or code editing software on hand!
 I like the ATOM software, since it's free and easy to understand.
 I like Neocities.org for my rollers, because they allow you to upload files quicky and easily to a website, and they also have their own built-in editor.

 Please understand that, outside of glaring issues or bugs that are directly related to my rollers and NOT a product of user editing,